 Hemp Seeds: How to Eat

-Now that you know why you might want to eat hemp seeds, we’ll show you how to eat hemp seed and a few different ways to add these beneficial seeds to your everyday diet.
+Now that you know why you might want to eat hemp seeds, we’ll show you how to eat hemp seeds and a few different ways to add these beneficial seeds to your everyday diet.

 Add Them to Smoothies